 The Gallarus Oratory is located in the heart of the Dingle Peninsula.
 It is one of Irelands best preserved, most iconic, early Christian churches.

 It is over 1000 years old and this inspiring building is constructed entirely from dry stone.
 Making it the architectural highlight of the Slea head drive.
 Enjoy breathtaking views of Smerwick Harbour, The three sisters and Mount Brandon.

 3- Mount Brandon

 Steeped in Irish Mythology and Pagan History, the most scenic walking route to the summit of Mount Brandon (952m or 3.123 feet), Irelands 9th highest mountain is the from Faha near Cloghane Village.
 It is one of the best and fascinating mountain walks along the Wild Atlantic Way.
-A strenuous but extremely rewarding 8.5km (4 hour) hike.
+This makes for a strenuous but extremely rewarding 8.5km (4 hour) hike.

 There are lots of charming pubs all over the Dingle Peninsula.
 Visit the previous home of Antartic explorer Tom Crean in .‘The South Pole Inn” Annascaul

 Visit West Kerry Brewery & Brick’s Pub (Tig Bhric) – Kerrys only brew pub!
 Have a pint or bottle of their delicious beer – Our favourite is the Beal Ban!

 There are a few truly iconic pubs in Ireland, whose name is known to more or less every person in the land.
 However, Dick Mack’s is one of those pubs and worth a visit to even just watch a custom leather belt being made in the shop half of the pub!